JOHN WALLER : SONG LYRICS

 Our children are leaving, and will not return

-Back to the sky, face to the earth; that's how it's been since the time of my birth
+That's how it's been since the time of my birth

-That's how it stays until the day I die, face to the earth, back to the sky
+Face to the earth, back to the sky

 They're building a dam on the river below